aunefyren/mars_gazebo/README.md

 Alter mars.launch to point to your mapping of mars.world.

-Use 'catkin_make' from the main catkin directory to compile the packages.
+Execute the following command from the main catkin directory to compile the packages:

+$ catkin_make

-Then launch by typing:
+Then launch the package by typing:

 $ roslaunch mars_gazebo mars.launch